How can you help?

 I work with academics, independent scholars, and others who write in highly competitive settings.
 My approaches often target women’s experiences.
-My current clients are located across North America and Europe and I welcome scholars and writers from around the world.
+My clients are located in North America, Europe, and Asia, and they engage in work that takes them from the Arctic Circle to Chile.
+I have a global perspective and welcome scholars and writers from around the world.

 Why should I work with you?

 With a PhD in English from the University of Chicago, I can empathize with those who work in high-pressure, high-achieving environments.
 I have twenty years teaching and mentoring experience at the University of Chicago, University of Pittsburgh, Duke University, University of East Anglia, University of Pennsylvania’s Continuing Education, and Johns Hopkins’ Center for Talented Youth Summer Programs.
 I currently work with clients from many different backgrounds with many different needs, but I have specific insights for those dealing with issues of class (access, confidence, dual identities, and “belonging”) as well as for those experiencing or recovering from bullying, conflict, and abuse in academia.
 (See my article for the Chronicle of Higher Education: Abusers and Enablers in Faculty Culture.)